Cheaper by the Dozen (2022)

 early minutes.

-said, the couple in question is Paul and Zoe Baker (Zach Braff and Gabrielle
+couple in question is Paul and Zoe Baker (Zach Braff and Gabrielle Union, who

-Union, who are not-so-great onscreen).
-This is their second marriage, each
+are not-so-great onscreen).
+This is their second marriage, each having children

-having children from their first marriages.
-Add some surprises, and they’ve got
+from their first marriages.
+Add some surprises, and they’ve got twelve.

-the get-go, we see that the way they keep their family going is by surviving on
+we see that the way they keep their family going is by surviving on any cheap

-any cheap help they can find.
-Things aren’t magically going well when Zoe’s ex
+help they can find.
+Things aren’t magically going well when Zoe’s ex (Dom)

-(Dom) decides to move closer to the married couple to be near his children.
+decides to move closer to the married couple to be near his children.
+This

-This doesn’t go well with Paul, who feels intimidated by Dom’s stature, money,
+doesn’t go well with Paul, who feels intimidated by Dom’s stature, money, and

-and fame.
-Add to that, they’re facing financial challenges, and Paul wants to
+fame.
+Add to that, they’re facing financial challenges, and Paul wants to sell

-sell their family business.
-This new change, along with the personal challenge
+their family business.
+This new change, along with the personal challenge Paul

-Paul is facing, makes it hard for the family to stick together and function as
+is facing, makes it hard for the family to stick together and function as a

-I’ve found respect for the older Cheaper by the Dozen with Steve Martin.
-At
+found respect for the older Cheaper by the Dozen with Steve Martin.
+At least

 ex-husbands having a say in anything.
 The fun was watching this family try to

-fun there was in the dramatic element the movie brought to the game, not some
+was in the dramatic element the movie brought to the game, not some racial

 0 comments: